qkzk/todo_markers/readme.md

   - [x] navigate worktree
   - [x] keep tracks of files (?)
   - [x] read & parse file
-- [ ] sort todos by gravity
 - [x] creates / maintain a report
 - [x] creates an issue for every non reported todo
+- [x] modify sourcecode to integrate todo
+- [x] make it callable from neovim
+- [x] create a link to TODO in github
 - [ ] commit & push the report
+- [ ] sort todos by gravity
 - [ ] config : `.todoconfig`
   - [ ] read a config file
   - [ ] limit to specific filetypes
-- [x] modify sourcecode to integrate todo
-- [ ] make it callable from neovim